 But Coeur d’Alene, the small city curled against a lake 25 miles long in the evergreen mountains of North Idaho, has plenty of heart.
 Lake Coeur d’Alene and its hundreds of pleasure boats so dwarf everything else in town that it can’t help but feel like year-round vacation; pity the poor college students who study just feet from lakeshore picnic tables and rope swings.

-Coeur d’Alene Resort dwarfs everything else in town.
-The 18-story hotel tower is dedicated to having fun (and sure, conventions), with marinas and a golf course with a floating green.
+Coeur d’Alene Resort's 18-story hotel is dedicated to having fun (and sure, conventions), with marinas and a golf course with a floating green.
 Built in the 1960s, the hotel nevertheless has a charming ’80s vibe, as if the office bees of Working Girl might take a well-earned respite here among the boxy balconies and lobby koi tank.

 But while the design is dated, the interiors are spotless and the spa earns its reputation as one of the Northwest’s best—our Swedish massage was performed with such deft skill that after the appointment we pleaded with the therapist to move to Seattle.